permaweb/U/README.md

 ## Contact

-If you have questions or comments about RebAR, visit the [Permaweb Discord](https://discord.gg/fKsTkAuCjB)
+If you have questions, visit the [Permaweb Discord](https://discord.gg/fKsTkAuCjB)

-For more information about the Arweave project visit https://www.arweave.org.

 ## Resources